NadalQamar/SideBar/README.md

 Version: 0.10

-Works in a simliar fashion to the Edge Bar
+WIP, Works in a simliar fashion to the Edge Bar

-SideBar is able to autohide itself.<br />
+WIP SideBar is able to autohide itself.<br />
 Made in C# Empty Project(.NET Framework) Template [Visual Studio 2022]].

 Changelog: